Are You Wearing Shellac Or Is It Just An Imitation?

 TRUTH: Ahhhh!
 No!
 Make it stop!
 If the bottle doesn’t say CND SHELLAC, it is NOT Shellac!
 If you weren’t aware of this, it’s not your fault.
 I constantly struggle to make sure my clients are properly informed.
 There several brands of gel polish out there.
 These polishes aren’t all bad; they just aren’t Shellac.
 Let's talk about some of these brands so that you can recognize and understand the differences between them.

 - Gelish/Gelaze – these are gel polishes that can be purchased at retailers such as Sally Beauty Supply.
-The reason I don’t use these products is mainly due to that fact that they are not a professional grade product.
+The reason I don’t use these products is mainly due to the fact that they are not professional-grade products.
 In my experience using Gelish, I have found that it is very thin, which makes it difficult to apply because it runs into the cuticles and sidewalls.
 It requires several coats to achieve proper coverage and having more than two coats makes it very difficult to remove.
 Gelaze is really thick and gooey and just does not look good on your nails.
-Now, I know price doesn’t always reflect quality, (E.L.F. ruined that theory for me!) but I truly feel that these products are a lower quality than exclusively professional gel polishes.
+Now, I know price doesn’t always reflect quality, (E.L.F. ruined that theory for me!) but I truly feel that these products are lower quality than exclusively professional gel polishes.

 - OPI Gel Color – I love the colors that OPI produces, however, my experience with OPI Gel Color was not favorable.
 I can’t get the stuff off without excessively buffing the nail!
 The OPI gel remover helps slightly, but it is still far more work than necessary.
 The consistency also isn’t that great and it isn’t guaranteed to last as long as Shellac.
 Aside from these difficulties, it is a decent line as long as it is applied and removed properly, but it is NOT Shellac.